jayrambhia/jayrambhia.github.com/_posts/2015-06-12-contacts-demo.markdown

 layout: post
 slug: contacts-demo
 title: Dialer App with New Design Library
+description: Android Lollipop has been a blast.
+It revolutionized the UI with material design.
+In this article, we will study the UX of the dialer app and replicate it with the help of CoordinatorLayout, AppBarLayout and CollapsingToolbar.
 keywords: [android development, recyclerview adapter, android design library, material design, android dialer, android recyclerview tutorial, android coordinatorlayout]
 ---